Israeli military says it has rescued another hostage abducted in Hamas' Oct. 7 attack

-JERUSALEM (AP) — The Israeli military said Tuesday that it has rescued one of the scores of people abducted in Hamas' Oct.
-7 attack, which ignited the ongoing war in Gaza.
+JERUSALEM (AP) — The Israeli military said Tuesday it rescued a hostage from an underground tunnel in Gaza, freeing one of the scores of people abducted during the Oct.
+7 attack by Hamas that ignited the war in Gaza.

-The rescue brought a rare moment of joy to Israelis amid months of grinding war but also another painful reminder of the scores of hostages remaining in captivity despite international efforts to broker a cease-fire agreement in which they would be released.
+The rescue brought a rare moment of joy to Israelis amid 10 months of grinding war but also served as a painful reminder of the dozens of hostages still in captivity despite international efforts to broker a cease-fire in which they would be released.

-The military said Qaid Farhan Alkadi was rescued from a tunnel “in a complex operation in the southern Gaza Strip," without providing further details.
+The military said Qaid Farhan Alkadi was rescued from a tunnel in a “complex operation” in the southern Gaza Strip, but provided few other details.
 It was not immediately known if the rescue was made under fire or if anyone was killed or wounded during the operation.

 The 52-year-old was one of eight members of Israel's Arab Bedouin minority who were abducted on Oct.
 7. He was working as a guard at a packing factory in Kibbutz Magen, one of several farming communities that came under attack.
 He has two wives and is the father of 11 children.